b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 oh for the love of

-Joseph was a complete dumbass who [couldn't tell left from right](https://www.churchofjesuschrist.org/study/scriptures/ot/jonah/4?lang=eng&id=p11#p11), and was able to summon up *very convenient* revelations that benefitted him on the spot.
+"Joseph was a complete dumbass who [couldn't tell left from right](https://www.churchofjesuschrist.org/study/scriptures/ot/jonah/4?lang=eng&id=p11#p11), and was able to summon up *very convenient* revelations that benefitted him on the spot."
+Just take our word at face value that [[Education|he was an uneducated dweeb]].

 &nbsp;